rashii-19/CODSOFT/README.md

 # CODSOFT
-This repository contains projects/tasks for "Data Sciene" internship with codsoft.
+This repository contains projects/tasks for "Data Science" internship with codsoft.